Sang-Froid: Tales of Werewolves

 Sang-Froid: Tales of Werewolves is a strategy video game developed by Canadian Company Artifice Studio.
 It is an action-strategy game, with tower defense and RPG elements.
 Sang-Froid was part of Steam Greenlight, and was officially greenlit on November 30, 2012.
 Sang-Froid is heavily influenced by Canadian and Native-American Folklore, while also staying true to the history of the time.
 The story is co-written with best-selling Canadian author Bryan Perro, and features the likes of the Devil, Werewolves, Will o' the Wisp and other such creatures of legend.

 Synopsis

 Sang-Froid: A tale of werewolves transports players into 19th century Canada, a land of legend populated with Will-O'-the-Wisps, Windigos and Werewolves, in which two feuding brothers will have to put aside their differences to save their sister, who is pursued by the Devil himself.

 Gameplay

-Sang-Froid: Tales of Werewolves is a variant of a tower defense game; The player, taking control of one of the two O'Carroll brothers, must protect their forest from the onslaught of werewolves and other folkloric creatures the Devil is sending at them on a nightly bases.
+Sang-Froid: Tales of Werewolves is a variant of a tower defense game.
+The player, taking control of one of the two O'Carroll brothers, must protect their forest from the onslaught of werewolves and other folkloric creatures that the Devil is sending at them on a nightly bases.
 Taking place over three weeks in the month of December, each chapter consists of a day and night cycle.